 5. Data Scientist

-Data scientists have to understand the challenges of a business and offer the best solutions using data analysis and data processing.
+Data scientists have to understand the challenges of business and offer the best solutions using data analysis and data processing.
 For instance, they are expected to perform predictive analysis and run a fine-toothed comb through an “unstructured/disorganized” data to offer actionable insights.
 They can also do this by identifying trends and patterns that can help the companies in making better decisions.

 How to Become a Data Scientist?